Psychedelic Therapy 6

 Retreat and Medicine Center

-I felt a strong calling to embark on drinking a sacred plant medicine brew for psychedelic therapy.
+I felt a strong calling to embark on drinking a sacred medicinal brew for psychedelic therapy.
 What better place than in Peru, the motherland of ayahuasca?

 Etnikas Integrative Medicine Center provides patients worldwide with ayahuasca retreats in the mountains and sacred valley of San Salvador, Cusco, Peru.
-The following Etnikas staff orchestrates the retreat and plant medicine ceremonies:
+The following Etnikas staff orchestrates the retreat and ayahuasca ceremonies:

 Okay, we’ve made it to Etnikas Integrative Medicine Center in Peru, where three ayahuasca ceremonies await us for the next four nights.